Skip to main content

 • messages (array, optional) - Array of message objects containing a conversation segment with the AI system

-The messages array should be included in typical chat and agent scenarios and provides the following benefits:
+Include the messages array in typical chat and agent scenarios for the following benefits:

-• Conversation boundary optimization - Reduce redundant processing by processing only new messages since the last assistant response:
+• Conversation boundary optimization - Reduce redundant processing by analyzing only new messages since the last assistant response:

 • If the last message is assistant - only analyze that message.

-• If the last message is NOT assistant - analyze all messages since previous assistant message.
+• If the last message is NOT assistant - analyze all messages since the previous assistant message.

 • System role messages are always included.